 Sexuality and Politics, Vol. 4, No. 2, p.
 16, 2011

 This short essay discusses some of the ways in which the Aryan movement in America activates gendered beliefs for the goal of legal, political, and cultural transformation.
 In recent years, the community has moved from common law theories of white sovereignty to more robust forms of racial constitutionalism.
-The piece is drawn from "Defiant Designs: America's Forgotten Constitutions" (forthcoming Harvard University Press, 2012).
+The piece is drawn from "America's Forgotten Constitutions: Defiant Visions of Power and Community" (forthcoming Harvard University Press, 2014).

 Keywords: Politics, Aryan, Right-Wing, Nazi, Race, Constitution, Richard Butler, Northwest, Gender, separatism, terrorism

 Suggested Citation: Suggested Citation

 Tsai, Robert L., Aryans, Gender, and American Politics (August 24, 2011).
 Sexuality and Politics, Vol. 4, No. 2, p.
 16, 2011; American University, WCL Research Paper No. 2011-24.
 Available at SSRN: https://ssrn.com/abstract=1915330